Back to Podcast

 I was in a 22-year litigation support career that I was ready to leave.
 One day I was in my car, heading to yet another lunch meeting, and I said out loud, “I want a job I can do from anywhere and not sit in traffic.”

 At that point, I had no idea people got paid to speak.
 I ended up in an organization that did staffing, and that gave me the outline for the kind of business I wanted to build.

 Traditionally, bureaus work one way and agencies work another way.
 The agency model appealed to me because I could go find a speaker I really liked and wanted to put in front of certain audiences.
 That moved me into the development side of the business.

 What was especially meaningful was that my manager in that business gave me a book by a speaker named Dana Steele.
-I read her book, called her, and then a year later I had the business I said I wanted — something I could do from anywhere and not sit in traffic.
+I read her book, called her, and then a year later I had the business I said I wanted—something I could do from anywhere and not sit in traffic.

 It was amazing.
 I love the way life unfolds when we say clearly what we want.
+That’s how I ended up in this business.

-Henry Harrison
+Henry Harrison:

+That’s a great story.
 I was referred to you, and one thing I discovered quickly is that there is so much involved in being a speaker that many people just don’t realize.

 People think speaking is simply getting on stage, but in reality it’s running a business.

-There’s marketing, contracts, payroll — even if that just means paying yourself properly — website development, email marketing, and so much more.
+There’s marketing, contracts, payroll—even if that just means paying yourself properly—website development, email marketing, and so much more.

 I also know you help people publish books, which often goes hand-in-hand with speaking.
 Without the guidance of someone who has been through it, that learning curve can be a lot harder.
+Would you talk a little more about that part of what you do?

 Absolutely.